RC Transfer with Cars24: Timelines, Process, and What Sellers Should Expect

 There is a significant gap between the day a car is sold and the moment the new ownership is legally recorded.
 We introduced ‘Seller Kavach’, an industry-first protection policy to address this specific period of uncertainty for our sellers.
 Sellers can enjoy total peace of mind because this unique shield covers them from any potential liabilities until the RC reflects the name of the buyer.

-Seller Kavach provides a comprehensive protection against traffic violation challans, police summons, and accident claims that might arise during the transition phase.
+Even if the e-challan status check reveals any fines that have come up, Seller Kavach ensures a comprehensive protection against traffic violation challans, police summons, and accident claims that might arise during the transition phase.
 Illegal misuse of the vehicle becomes a worry of the past for those who activate Seller Kavach during the sale.

 Furthermore, we provide legal experts for free representation in the rare event of a court notice related to the vehicle.
 We have covered liability worth ₹10 lakh through Seller Kavach and protected sellers from unwanted financial loss.